Azure/Enterprise-Scale-for-AVS/BrownField/Auto-assessment/run.md

 ### PowerShell

 >[!NOTE]
->  Run the assessment script from either a jumpbox in Azure or on-premises machine which has network connectivity with Azure, vSphere and NSX-T APIs.
+>  Run the assessment script from either a jumpbox in Azure or on-premises machine which has network connectivity with Azure, vSphere, NSX-T and HCX APIs.
 >

 ```pwsh